dyvenia/viadot/README.md

 ## How to contribute
 1. Clone the release branch
-2. Pull the docker env by running `viadot/docker/update.sh`
+2. Pull the docker env by running `viadot/docker/update.sh -t dev`
 3. Run the env with `viadot/docker/run.sh`
-4. Log into the dev container and install viadot in development mode:
+4. Log into the dev container and install in development mode so that viadot will auto-install at each code change:
 ```
 docker exec -it viadot_testing bash
 pip install -e .